mohawker/HacktivityCon-2021-CTF/HacktivityCon-2021-CTF/PWN.md

 > "A" * 400 + `padding` + `return_address to win()`

-However, the presence of the stack canary does not allow us to do just that.
+However, the presence of the 'mock' stack canary does not allow us to do just that.

 We note that the stack canary is initialised right above the buffer, which we can also overflow.
 We use GDB to find the original return address, and ensure that the stack canary value is equal to the original return address - to ensure the program does not abort.
 Our payload is now: